2kool2/accessible-popup/README.md

 <br>
 ##Features

+* All customisations are via inline HTML attributes and CSS.<br>No need to edit JavaScript.
 * <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2 level AA with <abbr title="Accessible Rich Internet Applications">ARIA</abbr> support
 * Fully responsive, mobile-first approach.<br>Modal and <code>iframe</code>(s) resize with the window.
 * Lightweight, less than 1.8 KB to the browser with 1.5 KB CSS.